VATSIM-CARIBBEAN/docs.vatcar.net/Roadmap.md

 - [ ] Webmaster can access email dropdown but not email through staff management page (should be hidden?)
 - [ ] Delete button is visible on other staff's reply on tickets, should not be.
 - [ ] Exam multiple choice options should be randomized
+- [ ] Division stats shows incorrect count based on rating for some facilities
 +++ Resolved :icon-check:
 - [x] CBT page crashes if there are multiple blocks with no chapters
 - [x] Unauthorized login text updated